SDX24/Express-Documentation/docs/Set-4.md

 ```
 #### .env
 As you can see, we will be using a Node.Js package called [dotenv](https://www.npmjs.com/package/dotenv).
+> Dotenv is a package that allows us to pass variables without changing the code.
+For example, in Render there will be an option to put env files.
+They will then be refered to in our code.
+You will see how it works in Step 4.
+>Another reason we are using it is due to GitHub.
+It warns the user that leaving your passwords or API codes and other sorts of keys is a danger.
+We want to start building a habit of using env variables so that we do not encouter any problems later on your Express journey.

 You will need to install it:

 ``` js
 npm install dotenv